MishaalUB/Projects/README.md

 # Projects
-A collection of programs I have created to supplement my Self-Learning, Work Experience and my understanding of Hackathons.
+A collection of programs I have created to supplement my Self-Learning, Work Experience and my experience in Hackathons.

 Enjoy! :)